MicrosoftDocs/Viva/Viva/learning/linkedin-seamless.md

 ![The seamless login screen with the linked copied from LinkedIn](../media/learning/linkedin-learning-seamless-5-validate.png)

 8. Select **Validate** and follow the steps to confirm the configuration works.

-9. If prompted, use your organization's LinkedIn Learning credentials to sign in.
+Users are prompted to use their organization's LinkedIn Learning credentials to sign in.

 10. Select **Save** to save the configurations.